Skip to content

 • Recurring stomach cramps, bloatedness, or gas pains

-After a doctor diagnoses a patient with colorectal cancer, they will try to determine if the cancer has spread and to what extent.
-This entire process is known as colorectal cancer staging.
+After a doctor diagnoses a patient with colon cancer, they will try to determine if the cancer has spread and to what extent.
+This entire process is known as colon cancer staging.
+Understanding colon cancer staging is key for effective treatment planning.

-Each stage of colorectal cancer describes the level of cancer in the body.
+Each stage of colon cancer describes the level of cancer in the body.
 It determines the severity of the tumour and allows doctors to find the best ways to treat it.
 Doctors also use the stages of cancer when describing survival statistics.
+Knowing colon cancer staging helps patients make informed treatment decisions.

-In colorectal cancers, the earliest stage is called stage 0.
+In colon cancers, the earliest stage is called stage 0.
 It ranges from stages I through IV (1 to 4).
 In principle, the earlier the stage, the less the cancer has spread.

-Each colorectal cancer varies from patient to patient.
+Each colon cancer varies from patient to patient.
 However, cancers in similar stages generally have a similar outlook and often require the same level of treatment.

 • Stage 0: The cancer is still in the colon or rectum’s inner layer.
 It is referred to as carcinoma in situ.